New position focuses on attracting retailers, restaurants, hotels to Fayetteville

 FAYETTEVILLE, Ark.
-(KFTA) — The City of Fayetteville is pushing for the best of the best retailers, restaurants, and hotels to come to its city.
+(KNWA) — The City of Fayetteville is pushing for the best of the best retailers, restaurants, and hotels to come to its city.

 A new job position is dedicated to recruiting these businesses.